XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 A successful EscrowCreate transaction also debits the same amount of XRP from the sender.
 Look for a `ModifiedNode` of LedgerEntryType `AccountRoot`, where the `Account` in the final fields matches the address from the `Account` in the transaction instructions.
 The `Balance` should show the decrease in XRP due to the escrowed XRP (in addition to the XRP destroyed to pay the transaction cost).

-A successful [EscrowFinish transaction][] modifies the `AccountRoot` of the recipient to increase their XRP balance (in the `Balance` field), deletes the `Escrow` object, and reduces the owner count of the escrow sender.
-Since the escrow's sender and recipient may be different or the same account, this can result in _one or two_ `ModifiedNode` objects of LedgerEntryType `AccountRoot`.
-A successful [EscrowCancel transaction][] is the same, except the XRP goes back to the original sender of the escrow (not necessarily the sender of the EscrowCancel transaction) instead of going to the destination.
+A successful [EscrowFinish transaction][] modifies the `AccountRoot` of the recipient to increase their XRP balance (in the `Balance` field), deletes the `Escrow` object, and reduces the owner count of the escrow creator.
+Since the escrow's creator, recipient, and finisher may all be different accounts or the same, this can result in _one to three_ `ModifiedNode` objects of LedgerEntryType `AccountRoot`.
+A successful [EscrowCancel transaction][] is very similar, except it sends the XRP back to the original creator of the escrow.

 Of course, an EscrowFinish can only be successful if it meets the conditions of the escrow, and an EscrowCancel can only be successful if the expiration of the Escrow object is before the close time of the previous ledger.

 Escrow transactions also do normal [bookkeeping](#general-purpose-bookkeeping) for adjusting the sender's owner reserve and the directories of the accounts involved.

-In the following example, we see that r9UUEX...'s balance increases by 1 billion XRP and its owner count decreases by 1 because an escrow from that account to itself finished successfully:
+In the following excerpt, we see that r9UUEX...'s balance increases by 1 billion XRP and its owner count decreases by 1 because an escrow from that account to itself finished successfully.
+The `Sequence` number does not change because [a third party completed the escrow](https://xrpcharts.ripple.com/#/transactions/C4FE7F5643E20E7C761D92A1B8C98320614DD8B8CD8A04CFD990EBC5A39DDEA2):

 ```json
 {